 Too often we pounce on a newcomer and hit them with our list of 10 reasons they need Jesus when they were just wondering how to feed their 6 kids this week.
 It may be cliché, but it's true: People don't care how much you know until they know how much you care.

 3. They had fun.
 Remember that distracting hum of conversation I mentioned?
 Most of it was coming from behind the counter.
 The employees were having a great time.
 There was a lot of fun and laughter, and a boatload of "please" and "thank you," "could you" and "I'd be happy to."
 That's how they talked to each other...their fellow employees!
-At one point, I found myself thinking, "This would be a really fun place to work!"
+Even though I have no desire to enter the food service industry, I couldn't help thinking, "This would be a really fun place to work!"

 Now, imagine if people came to our churches and thought, "This would be a really fun place to come every week!"
 Imagine if there was less gossip, backstabbing, griping about the pastor and the music, and more respect, genuine friendliness, and all around good times!
 Imagine, for a moment, if people actually enjoyed going to church!
 I'm guessing people would be more willing to come back, if only to feel good for a few hours after a hard week.
 (Stay with me here, I'm not advocating tossing out the Word of God for more ping pong tables and video games.
 I'm talking about an "attitude" of general happiness.)

 Obviously, Starbucks has a different goal than our churches do.
 They want to make money.
 We want to see lives changed for the glory of God.
 If they can get excited over an extra shot of espresso, can't we get excited over a living, active relationship with the Creator of the universe?